 Web Design Degree Admissions

-Classes start in spring, summer, and fall.
+Classes start in January, May, and September.
 To apply to the online Web Design Degree program, you'll need to complete our degree application, write an application essay, provide 5-10 samples of art or design, and order transcripts from high school or colleges attended.

 "I'm excited about all the changes in website design right now.
 The advent of mobile design makes this a good time to be a Web designer."– Mhelanie Hernandez, Director of Admissions

-Whenever you're ready, talk to our friendly Admissions admissions staff.
-Here are some next steps:
+Whenever you're ready, talk to our friendly Admissions admissions staff or sign up for an Open House.

 Software and Supplies